DigitalGlobe/gbdxtools/GBDXtools v17.0.0 Release Candidate.md

 - Removed dependencies to full Dask and SciKit Image packages
 - Notebooks will continue to install Pandas (part of Dask) and SciKit Image

-#### Graph API deprecation
+#### Graph API sunset

-- Internally older versions of GBDXtools used the RDA Graph API to access imagery
+- Older versions of GBDXtools use the deprecated RDA Graph API to access imagery
 - The Graph API has been deprecated so GBDXtools now uses the Template API to access imagery
 - Any code that uses the `rda = RDA()` pattern to build or modify graphs will need to use templates
-- Older versions of GBDXtools will function until the Graph API is turned off
+- Older versions of GBDXtools will function until the Graph API is turned off in April 2020
+- **You will need to migrate to v0.17.x versions to access imagery after April 2020**

 #### `Preview()` removed